 328 Mass Media and Minorities.
 (3) (General Education/Multicultural Studies) Examination of relationships between minority groups and mass media.
 Reviews the portrayals of minorities in the electronic media and discusses effects on our society.
 BGS online writing course.

 350 Audio Production II.
 (3) Selected topics of interest in audio production such as, but not limited to, radio/talk production, music program production, internet radio, and other emerging audio technologies.
-Prerequisite: BC 141 with a grade of C or better and BC 142 with a grade of C or better.
+Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better.

 361 Video Production II.
 (3) Selected topics of interest in video production such as, but not limited to, corporate video, animation, documentary, and interactive video production.
-Prerequisite: BC 141 with a grade of C or better and BC 142 with a grade of C or better.
+Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better.

 385 Production Practicum I. (1) Guided practicum in audio or video production.
 Student must apply for and be accepted into a specific practicum experience related to the operation of broadcast services or production of broadcast content.
-Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better; or permission of instructor.
+Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better, or permission of instructor.

 386 Production Practicum II.
 (1) Guided practicum in audio or video production.
 Student must apply for and be accepted into a specific practicum experience related to the operation of broadcast services or production of broadcast content.
-Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better; or permission of instructor.
+Prerequisites: BC 141 with a grade of C or better and BC 142 with a grade of C or better, or permission of instructor.

-394 (cross-listed with ENG 394) Documentary Film and Video.
+394 (Cross-listed with ENG 394) Documentary Film and Video.
 (3) History of documentary film and video with focus on the documentary as a medium of communication, information, and interpretation (with laboratory).
 Not open to students with credit in ENG 394.

 400 Senior Honors Thesis Research.
 (3) Bibliographic and other preliminary work in preparation for a senior honors thesis (see BC 401).
 Students will produce a final, graded project for this course.
 This course may not be taken concurrently with BC 401.
-Prerequisites: ENG 180 and 280; students must be in good standing in the Centennial Honors College and must be second-semester juniors or first-semester seniors majoring in broadcasting.
+Prerequisites: ENG 180 and 280; students must be in good standing in the Centennial Honors College and must be second-semester juniors or first-semester seniors major in Broadcasting.

 402 Advanced Broadcast Writing.
 (3) Students will write longer and more complex screenplays.
 Students will see projects through from idea through revisions to completed scripts.
 Regular critiques of student writing.
 Prerequisite: BC 302 with a grade of C or better.